 All women are advised to quit smoking when they become pregnant; however, research has shown simply quitting is not enough to eliminate the risks associated with exposure to cigarettes.
-Many women are exposed to second hand smoke from friends and family members or the residue cigarettes leave behind.
-These types of indirect contact with cigarettes can also have detrimental effects on the health of you and your baby.
+Many women are exposed to second-hand smoke from friends and family members or the residue cigarettes leave behind.
+Second-hand smoking during pregnancy can have detrimental effects on the health of you and your baby.

 In order to reduce the risks associated with cigarettes and cigars, it is best to avoid smoke and smoking entirely.

 Pregnant women can be exposed to this type of smoke without even realizing it.
 Third-hand smoke is the residue left behind by cigarettes on furniture, in rugs, in paint, etc. Third-hand smoke can stick around for months or years.
 If a place smells like smoke, even if no one is currently smoking, it is a safe bet there is tobacco residue there.

 Toxins can enter your bloodstream when you either touch something containing the residue or breathe in some of the residues.
 When the toxins make their way into your blood, they are then shared with your baby.
 One study performed at the Los Angeles Research Institute determined that third-hand smoke residue has a detrimental effect on prenatal lung development.
 This can cause respiratory problems later in life.

 If you and your partner are trying to get pregnant, are pregnant, or have recently had a child, it is best to minimize the amount of third-hand smoke in your home.
 You should stop smoking entirely if you are trying to conceive.